-More recently, the country has seen several sharp spikes in cases across the country, and after a slower, than expected vaccine rollout, there were tough localised lockdowns to contain the spread.
-Overall, however, infections have remained relatively manageable and are currently falling rapidly from the peak.
+During the summer period, the country saw several sharp spikes in cases across the country, and after a slower, than expected vaccine rollout, there were tough localised lockdowns to contain the spread.
+Overall, however, infections have remained relatively manageable and have fell rapidly from the peak.

 When will I be able to travel to Vietnam?

-The Vietnamese Government have recently announced that vaccinated travellers will be permitted to enter via Phu Quoc Island from October and tourists from November.
-Details are not clear, but it appears to be a ‘Sandbox-style’ scheme (the scheme by which the Thai Government opened Phuket before any other parts of the country, with the island effectively operating as an open quarantine facility and a test case for further re-opening).
+In November, the Vietnamese Government announced that vaccinated travellers could enter via Phu Quoc Island on designated charter flights.
+It is a limited ‘Sandbox-style’ experiment (the scheme by which the Thai Government opened Phuket before any other parts of the country, with the island effectively operating as an open quarantine facility and a test case for further re-opening).

-The Vietnamese government has announced that Cam Ranh Beach will also open to fully vaccinated travellers from November.
+The Vietnamese Government has announced that Cam Ranh Beach will also open to fully vaccinated travellers from December.
 Tourists will arrive via specially designated charter flights, and stay at particular resorts on the Cam Ranh Peninsula (about 45km from Nha Trang).
-Further regions, such as Hoi An and Hue are likely to open on a similar basis.
-However, it should be stressed that these are very limited trials, reliant on particular charter flights and movement within the region will be restricted.
-At ETG, we do not anticipate sending any clients.
+Other regions, such as Hoi An and Hue, are likely to open similarly.
+However, it should be stressed that these are limited trials, reliant on particular charter flights and movement within the region will be restricted.
+At ETG, we do not anticipate sending any clients under these conditions.

 What are vaccinations levels like in Vietnam?